Hourly Financial Advisor: How It Works, What It Costs, and When to Use One

 You're a confident DIY investor who occasionally hits a wall.
 Maybe you handle 95% of your finances yourself but want backup for the 5% that's outside your wheelhouse: tax loss harvesting in a complex year, an inheritance, a windfall, a divorce, or a major career change.

 You don't have investable assets yet.
 Many AUM advisors won't take you as a client below $250,000 or $500,000 in investable assets.
 The Cerulli Associates U.S. Retail Investor Advice Relationships report has documented for years that asset minimums leave a large share of households without access to traditional advice.
-Hourly advisors don't care about your portfolio size.
-They care about your time on the calendar.
+Hourly advisors typically do not have asset minimums and charge for the work itself, not the size of the portfolio behind it.

 When Hourly Doesn't Make Sense

-Hourly is a great fit for many people, but it's not the right model for everyone.
+Hourly is a great fit for many people, but it is not the right model for everyone, and the other fee models exist for good reasons.

-If your financial life is genuinely complex (a business, multi-state tax exposure, concentrated equity, a special needs trust, multiple property transactions), the hours add up fast.
-A flat-fee or monthly ongoing engagement often comes out cheaper and gives you predictable access throughout the year, instead of a meter that runs every time you have a question.
+If your financial life is genuinely complex (a business, multi-state tax exposure, concentrated equity, a special needs trust, multiple property transactions), the hours add up fast, and pure hourly billing often is not the most effective way to deliver advice.
+It is hard to build a full financial plan and walk you through every detail in a cost-effective way when the meter is running on every conversation, model, and email.
+A flat-fee or monthly ongoing engagement usually comes out cheaper and gives you predictable access throughout the year, instead of a meter that runs every time you have a question.

-Hourly also tends to underdeliver if you're someone who wants proactive check-ins.
+Hourly also tends to underdeliver if you would benefit from proactive check-ins.
 By definition, the hourly advisor is reactive.
 You bring questions, they bring answers.
-If you'd benefit from someone reaching out to you in November to plan year-end tax moves, you probably want ongoing rather than hourly.
+If you would benefit from someone reaching out to you in November to plan year-end tax moves, or from a planner who knows your full situation deeply enough to surface issues you would not have thought to ask about, an ongoing engagement is usually a better fit.

-And if you genuinely want someone to manage your investments for you, an hourly advice-only planner is the wrong tool.
-You'd want a flat-fee discretionary manager or a low-cost AUM relationship, not a planner who hands you recommendations and lets you implement them.
+And if you want someone to actually manage your investments for you, an hourly advice-only planner is the wrong tool.
+You would want a flat-fee discretionary manager or an AUM relationship, not a planner who hands you recommendations and lets you implement them yourself.

 What to Expect From an Hourly Engagement